Billionaire Profile

 Early Life

-Paul Fireman was born in Cambridge, Massachusetts, on February 14, 1944.
-He grew up in Brockton, Massachusetts, a city known as 'Shoe City'.
-Fireman attended Tabor Academy and Boston University but did not graduate.
+Paul Fireman was born in Cambridge, Massachusetts, on February 14, 1944, and raised in Brockton, Massachusetts, also known as "Shoe City."
+He attended Tabor Academy and Boston University but did not graduate.
+From a young age, Fireman displayed a passion for golf.

 Rise to Success